Herman’s Hermits were one of the most interesting of the original wave of British Invasion groups.

 They quickly gained a local following, a pair of managers, and the attention of pop producer Mickie Most.
 Most saw a potential superstar in Peter Noone (whom he thought resembled John Kennedy) and quickly went to work in the studio.

-However, only Noone performed on the early recordings: the band was replaced with professional session musicians, including future Led Zeppelin members Jimmy Page and John Paul Jones.
+However, only Noone performed on the early recordings: the band was replaced by professional session musicians, including future Led Zeppelin members Jimmy Page and John Paul Jones.

 The Hermits’ first single was I’m Into Something Good, a cover of an old pop tune propelled by Noone’s exuberant, high-pitched vocal and a bouncy arrangement.
 It shot to #1 in the UK and broke the band in the US by going to #13 at the end of 1964.